emmettSchneider/3-3-OVERLY-EXCITED/readme.md

+The practice excercises completed in this repo are shown below.
+I address each exercise in order, using the same function variable: "addExcitement".
+However, rather than alter the original function, I overwrite the original function variable with each iteration of the exercise.
+Therefore, the results of each practice exercise still print to the console.

+-Emmett

 # Practice: Overly Excited
 For this exercise, you need to create a single JavaScript function named addExcitement that will use console.log() to print out a sentence to the browser console.